kostonks/YTScraper/README.md

 # YTScraper

-YTScraper is a Python-based web scraper that extracts video titles from YouTube channels using Selenium and BeautifulSoup.
+YTScraper is a Python-based web scraper that extracts video titles from YouTube channels using Selenium.

 ## Features
 - Scrapes video titles from specified YouTube channels.